ckswilliams/modOpenREM/docs/startservices.rst

 The ``\`` is added in to allow the single command to go over several lines.

+The command above doesn't work on Windows, so we have to use two separate commands that stay running in the command window - see `Daemonising Celery`_ below and follow the link to see a guide to running Celery as a Windows service.

 Windows::

     cd C:\Python27\Lib\site-packages\openrem\

     celery multi start stores default -A openremproject -c:stores 2 -c 3 ^
     -Q:stores stores -Q default ^
     --pidfile=C:\path\to\media\celery\%N.pid --logfile=C:\path\to\media\celery\%N.log